-What happens if you are hurt in such a situation?
+What happens if you are injured on a city bus?
 Do you sue the driver?
-Do you sue the transit authority?
+Do you sue the Calgary transit authority?
 Are you unable to sue if you don’t know the identity of the other driver that caused the accident?

 Rest assured that you do have recourse, even if you don’t know what vehicle caused the accident and didn’t see what caused the sudden braking or swerving.
 Also, you won’t be suing the bus driver personally, even if his or her driving errors caused your injury.

 At the outset it will likely be unclear whether the bus driver or the other vehicle was at fault (or it may be that both were partially at fault).
-If it seems the bus driver was at least partially at fault then you will likely be suing the City.
+If it seems the bus driver was at least partially at fault then you will likely be suing the City and you might have a City of Calgary claim.
 That’s because, at least in Calgary and Edmonton (and with most cities in North America), the City owns and is ultimately responsible for all public transit vehicles.

 If another vehicle was involved and might be at fault, then you will also be suing that driver’s insurer.
 What if that driver is uninsured, or you don’t know the identity of the driver because he or she leaves the scene?
 In that case, you will be suing the Administrator of the Motor Vehicle Accident Claims Act as the nominal defendant.
 (This applies to Alberta and many other provinces.)
 That’s because Alberta and many other provinces have a designated fund to compensate those injured by uninsured or unknown drivers.

-Every situation is different, so if you have been injured while taking public transit and have questions about your legal rights, contact a personal injury lawyer.
+Every situation is different, so if you have been injured in a Calgary transit accident and have questions about your legal rights, contact a public transit accident lawyer.